weigao95/surfelwarp/README.md

 - What's the typical speed of surfelwarp?

-  On windows platform with a Nvidia Titan Xp GPU, the processing time is usually less than 20 [ms].
+  On the windows platform with a Nvidia Titan Xp GPU, the processing time is usually less than 20 [ms].
 To test the speed in [surfelwarp_app](https://github.com/weigao95/surfelwarp/blob/master/apps/surfelwarp_app/main.cpp), you need to build with Release and [disable offline rendering](https://github.com/weigao95/surfelwarp/blob/05f5bb9209a6d8f38febad63a92639054877bb54/apps/surfelwarp_app/main.cpp#L33) (which takes most of the time).

 - How to use my own data?

   You might override the [FetchInterface](https://github.com/weigao95/surfelwarp/blob/master/imgproc/FetchInterface.h) and use it with [ImageProcessor](https://github.com/weigao95/surfelwarp/blob/master/imgproc/ImageProcessor.h).
-If you don't have performance requirement, you can also convert your data into the format o [VolumeDeform](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/).
+If you don't have performance requirement, you can also convert your data into the format of [VolumeDeform](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/).

+- How to deal with topology change?

+  Currently, only periodic reinitialization is implemented.
+To use it, set the [flag](https://github.com/weigao95/surfelwarp/blob/bfb2ccaac5b986fb42888f41624a275c1594e084/test_data/boxing_config.json#L11) in config file.
+More advanced criterion of reinitialization would come soon.

 ### TODO